xGOBx/Azure-infra/README.md

 ### 1. AZURE_CREDENTIALS_DEPLOY

 This should be a JSON object containing Azure service principal credentials.
 Generate it using Azure CLI:
- (you may need to make this command one line in order for it to run properly)
+ - Note : you may need to make this command one line in order for it to run properly

 ```bash
 az ad sp create-for-rbac --name "github-action-resouces-deployment" \